rocicorp/replicache-old/README.md

 # Introducing Replicache

 Replicache dramatically reduces the difficulty of building offline-first applications.
-Replicache's goals are to provide:
+Replicache's goals are:
-1. a natural offline-first programming model that is easy to reason about that requires
+1. a truly offline-first programming model that is natural and easy to reason about
-1. minimal changes to and opinions about existing database implementations, schemas, and deployments
+1. maximize compatability with existing application infrastructure

 The key features that contribute to Replicant's leap in usability are: